TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Operating System/CIRCE_Operating_System_Subsystem_Design.md

 ### Analysis of Design Decisions

+#### Raspberry Pi and Arduino Communication

+- **Division of Labor**
+    - The Raspberry Pi 4 handles computationally intensive tasks such as SLAM, image processing, and mission-level decision making, while the Arduino Mega 2560 is dedicated to real-time tasks like motor control, encoder reading, and sensor polling.
+This split reduces system bottlenecks and leverages the strengths of both platforms.
+A similar approach was used in the Autonomous Mars Rover project, where the Pi processed vision data and the Arduino controlled mobility and obstacle detection [11].

+- **Benefits of Task Separation**
+    - Offloading real-time I/O to the Arduino improves the Pi’s overall system stability and responsiveness.
+It also helps reduce SD card wear by buffering high-frequency sensor data on the Arduino before sending batches to the Pi, minimizing unnecessary filesystem writes.

+- **Simple and Reliable Serial Communication**
+    - The Arduino communicates with the Raspberry Pi via USB serial, allowing asynchronous command and telemetry exchange.
+The Pi can issue control instructions like “start laying cable” or “turn left,” while the Arduino responds with sensor values or operational status, maintaining robust two-way communication with minimal overhead.

 #### USB Communication to Raspberry Pi

 - **Plug-and-Play Simplicity**
-  USB peripherals like the RealSense D456, RPLIDAR A1, and Arduino Mega 2560 are natively supported on the Raspberry Pi using existing Linux drivers and ROS 2 packages.
+    - USB peripherals like the RealSense D456, RPLIDAR A1, and Arduino Mega 2560 are natively supported on the Raspberry Pi using existing Linux drivers and ROS 2 packages.
 USB eliminates the need for manual configuration of GPIO-based UART ports or low-level kernel module setup.

 - **Higher Bandwidth**
-  Compared to traditional UART over GPIO (which is typically limited to 115200–1 Mbps), USB provides significantly higher throughput—especially important for devices like the RealSense D456, which streams high-bandwidth depth and IMU data.
+    - Compared to traditional UART over GPIO (which is typically limited to 115200–1 Mbps), USB provides significantly higher throughput—especially important for devices like the RealSense D456, which streams high-bandwidth depth and IMU data.

 - **Fewer GPIO Conflicts**
-  USB devices don’t consume GPIO pins, which are reserved for lower-level control like motor PWM, encoders, or sensor interrupts on the Arduino.
+    - USB devices don’t consume GPIO pins, which are reserved for lower-level control like motor PWM, encoders, or sensor interrupts on the Arduino.
 This clean separation simplifies software design and debugging.

 - **Isolation of Timing-Critical Tasks**
-  Offloading low-level control to the Arduino over USB allows the Raspberry Pi to focus on high-level decision making, vision processing, and navigation tasks.
+    - Offloading low-level control to the Arduino over USB allows the Raspberry Pi to focus on high-level decision making, vision processing, and navigation tasks.
 The USB serial connection provides a clear command/feedback interface between high-level and low-level controllers.

 #### Powered USB Hub Requirement

 - **Protecting the Raspberry Pi from Overload**
-  The Raspberry Pi 4's USB ports are limited in how much current they can safely supply—typically ~1.2 A total across all ports.
+    - The Raspberry Pi 4's USB ports are limited in how much current they can safely supply—typically ~1.2 A total across all ports.
 High-draw devices like the RealSense (up to 900 mA) and RPLIDAR (350–400 mA) could cause undervoltage conditions, brownouts, or intermittent disconnects if powered directly from the Pi.

 - **External Power Sourcing**
-  The powered USB hub allows these devices to draw current from a dedicated 5V rail sourced from the robot’s main battery (via a buck converter), bypassing the Pi’s internal power path and preventing instability.
+    - The powered USB hub allows these devices to draw current from a dedicated 5V rail sourced from the robot’s main battery (via a buck converter), bypassing the Pi’s internal power path and preventing instability.

 - **Reliable Data Transmission**
-  A powered USB hub helps maintain consistent voltage levels to USB devices, which is critical for stable, high-speed communication—especially for the RealSense D456 running full-resolution depth + IMU streams in real time.
+    - A powered USB hub helps maintain consistent voltage levels to USB devices, which is critical for stable, high-speed communication—especially for the RealSense D456 running full-resolution depth + IMU streams in real time.

 **Conclusion:**
-The decision to use USB communication was made to ensure plug-and-play compatibility, adequate data bandwidth, and modularity across subsystems.
+  - The decision to use dual microprocessors to execute our commands was made to ensure reliability and accuracy of control with the robot.
+The decision to us USB communication was made to ensure plug-and-play compatibility, adequate data bandwidth, and modularity across subsystems.
 The addition of a powered USB hub safeguards the Raspberry Pi from power overdraw, enhances system stability, and supports future expansion of USB peripherals without requiring major redesigns.

 ---